mizerc/mizerc.github.io/content/posts/the-1st-post.md

 ---
-date: '2025-05-21'
+date: "2025-05-21"
 draft: false
-title: 'The 1st Post'
+title: "The 1st Post"
-tag: ['Hugo']
+tag: ["Hugo"]
 ---

-This is my first attempt using [Hugo](https://gohugo.io/) to generate this website from plain markdown.
+Today, May 21, 2025, is the first sucessful attempt using [Hugo](https://gohugo.io/) to generate this website from plain markdown.
+As well as, using Github Actions workflow to deploy the static website to Github Pages hosting.